Learning Outcomes

 Introduction

-In civil litigation, the allocation and quantification of legal costs is governed by the Civil Procedure Rules (CPR).
+In civil litigation, the allocation and quantification of legal costs is governed by the Civil Procedure Rules (CPR) and associated Practice Directions.
 The court may assess costs using three principal methods: fixed costs, summary assessment, and detailed assessment.
-Each method has its own rules, procedures, and practical consequences for parties.
+Each method has its own rules, procedures, and practical consequences.
 Understanding these mechanisms is essential for advising clients, complying with procedural requirements, and maximising or limiting costs recovery.
+Costs management through budgets and budgeting orders now features prominently in multi-track and (from 2023) intermediate-track claims, and failures can lead to severe sanctions.

 Fixed Costs